pygame/pygame/docs/reST/ref/display.rst

              providing any supported method for determining whether it supports changing the screensaver state.
              ``SDL_HINT_VIDEO_ALLOW_SCREENSAVER`` is available in SDL 2.0.2 or later.

-   .. versionadded:: 2.0 This function is only available with SDL2.
-Under SDL1,
+             SDL1.2 does not implement this.

-   this function will raise a NotImplementedError exception.
+   .. versionadded:: 2.0

    .. ## pygame.display.set_screensaver_enabled ##